 Their Main Street has a couple of traditional stores with vendor booths--one where you can find antiques and resale and one where you can find new, boutique items.
 On the Corner was our first stop this morning.
 Owner, Ashley Colston, is a friendly and knowledgeable host.
 She has a beautiful store

 Southern Magnolia represents what I traditionally think of as vendor booths.
 They have over 37 vendors selling largely resale, antiques, and hand-crafted items.
 It's a store where you could spend a significant amount of time looking at all the merchandise in every nook and cranny, and this time of year it's even more spectacular as many of the booths are decked out in Christmas splendor.
 It's a wonderful place to find that one-of-a-kind piece you have been looking for.
 Beyond it's merchandise, though, Southern Magnolia offers another feature that has helped to keep Main Street busy past 5:30 and even on Sundays.
 On the second floor, spanning the front of the building is the Rose Room, an event room that is available for bridal showers, baby showers, birthday parties, company gatherings, and more for a reasonable $99 for four hours.
 In addition to this, they have a beautiful milk glass collection that can be rented for your hosting needs.
 Definitely wonderful extras that keep the place busy morning, day, and night.
+In addition to these stores offering a variety of merchandise for a variety of needs, there are also several home decor and personal care boutiques.
+The first one we stopped at today was Hollow Tree Gifts.
+Not only were we treated to an array of great giftables but we had an enjoyable time visiting with JoAnne, who has owned her business for more than thirty years.
+Her little shop is very quaint and organized by line to make it easier for customers to find their favorite products.
+I have to confess that most of my time was spent smelling all of the delectable soy candles she had for sell.
+I even had to come home with a Black Spice Rum and a Pumpkin Spice Ale drizzle for my Scentsy.
+Equally "scentsational" are her glycerin soaps that she cuts into individual sized bars each day when she opens her shop.
+Each block has a different design and a different scent and is perfect for a stocking stuffer or a gift.

 Nearly two blocks down and on the other side of the road from Hollow Tree Gifts is another great gift shop that I almost missed because I was running out of shopping time.
 I'm glad I didn't, though, because Bella Vita has a wide array of items to offer as gifts.
 From home decor and kitchen and dining ware to soup and dip mixes to lotions and soaps to jewelry and accessories, it has a little bit of everything to offer.
 Like many of the other stores it was decked out for Christmas, and walking into it's back display room was like walking into a Christmas serenity room.
 There they had a vast array of wintry decor and in a corner peaceful fountains gurgling against the soft Christmas music playing in the background.
 If I had a room in my house like that one, I would probably never leave it.
 I would say the store is worth the visit just so you could enjoy the magic of that room, but if you go in there, I guarantee you'll find something you love and just have to have, too.

+Of course, when it comes to gifts, we all like the unique, and when we're giving something to help others remember us, we want something that represents who we are.
+1907 is a charming boutique that offers both of these great gifting elements.
+1907 sells a variety of shirts commemorating the great state of Oklahoma and provides many other stylish gift choices that are made in Oklahoma and, therefore, support Oklahoma artisans.
+It also offers trendy clothing that, while not made in Oklahoma, is made in the U.S.A.
 While it would have been nice to make it into every store Broken Arrow's Main Street had to offer, sadly there is only so much time during the day.
 But I encourage you to stop in and check them all out the next time you're in the area.
 You'll find a wealth of merchandise to pique your interest and to bestow upon your friends and family.
 And with Black Friday and Christmas right around the corner, it's a great time to become familiar with all they have to offer.
 So be sure this holiday season to invest in your community, support your Main Street organizations, and shop local.